raspberrypilearning/dancing-unicorn-rainbow/en/step_3.md

 + Before making a rainbow, you must understand what powers and controls your rainbow.
 Because your rainbow is powered by the Raspberry Pi, you will be using the Pi's GPIO Pins to electronically power and control your rainbow.

-Read more about GPIO Pins here:
+Read about GPIO Pins here:

 [[[rpi-gpio-pins]]]